Need help organizing your video files? Want to know how your account is structured? We’ve got you covered!

 Videos (or other medias) in your Wistia accounts are organized into projects.
 Projects are the building blocks of organization in your Wistia account — they’re kind of like file folders on your computer.
 Videos uploaded to your Wistia account are uploaded to specific projects.
 A project could contain all the training videos for your organization, all the sales materials related to a specific product, or just a bunch of your upcoming content.

 Projects in Wistia are like folders to organize your content.
 When you first land on the main page of your Wistia account, you should see a list of projects you’ve created and/or are invited to.
-On a specific project page, under the menu you should see: Upload content, Record a quick video with your webcam, move videos between projects with our Move & Copy feature, add a New Section for granular organization, view Stats, access Privacy & Sharing menus, get a playlist, export the contents of the project into a .zip file, or delete the project (and all of its content) entirely.
+On a specific project page, you’ll see the option to Upload content.
+You’ll also see that you can access Privacy & Sharing, view your project’s Stats, move videos between projects with our Move & Copy feature, export the contents of the project into a .zip file, or delete the project (and all of its content) entirely.
+To add a New Section for granular organization, hover right under the project title for the option to appear.

 To create a new project, select New Project from under themenu.
 A new project will be created (called “Untitled Project” until you rename it!), and you will immediately be taken in where you can upload content, invite contacts, and edit the project name.